xzwjz2/tdlib-php/README.md

 Although some request to TDLib could be synchronous, all requests used are asyncronous.

-It use 3 MariaDB (MySQL) tables:
+It uses 3 MariaDB (MySQL) tables:

-mo: this table will store all messages sent to you.
+**mo**: this table will store all messages sent to you.

-mt: this table will store all messages you want to send.
+**mt**: this table will store all messages you want to send.

-mid: this table will store the userID and chatID of all the phone numbers you want to send messages.
+**mid**: this table will store the userID and chatID of all the phone numbers you want to send messages.
 This table is filled dinamicaly as the program runs.

 ## Instalation